Home » Urethane Cement » Food and Beverage » Cold Storage

 Forklift and Pallet Jack Point Load Resistance — Mortar Thickness vs Coating Failure

-Cold storage operations run forklifts and pallet jacks across the floor continuously.
-Point loads at pallet rack legs and forklift wheel positions concentrate stress that thin-film coatings cannot distribute.
-Urethane cement installed at 1/4 inch to 3/8 inch trowel-applied thickness in dock zones and high-traffic bays carries those point loads through the mortar body rather than concentrating them at a resin-to-concrete interface.
-Self-leveling urethane cement at 3/16 inch to 1/4 inch handles the lower-load interior freezer zones, packaging areas, and walk-in cooler floors.
-The thickness specification is matched to the operational load, not a default applied across the whole facility.
+Forklifts and pallet jacks run continuously, and point loads at pallet rack legs and wheel positions concentrate stress a thin film can’t distribute.
+Trowel-applied urethane cement at 1/4 inch to 3/8 inch in dock zones and high-load bays carries those loads through the mortar body rather than concentrating them at a resin-to-concrete interface — which is where coatings shear and fail.
+Thickness is specified to the load in each zone, not defaulted across the facility.

 Our Clients